 “You’re incorrigible,” he surprised me with a five syllable word.

-Stu and Mike Jr. did a few Motown songs and all the kids had a sock hop.
+Stu and Mike Jr.led a Motown sock hop.
 Felix reminded them that socks were for sale as well.

 Stu got me aside and asked if Casper got his message.

 “Yeah.
 You were great.
 He got back to our room quickly.
 Want to learn some signs, too?”

 “Yeah, but John may not know.
 You have to keep Casper a secret.”

 “Just protect him, then.
 Believe me, people will not react well to a ghost in your house.”

 “Good.”
 Tim, the abuser.
 “How’s John doing?”